-How to encourage someone in 3 steps
+How to Encourage Someone in 3 Easy Steps

-I’m not going to let that happen to you though.
 I want to show you a great system to help you learn how to encourage someone today.

-How to encourage someone
+How to Encourage Someone

 Here’s the secret to encouraging people you won’t hear from 99.9% of life coaches and self-help books:

 You can only encourage someone if they want it.